 - 12.1.
 You are strongly advised to keep your own electronic backups and hard copies of all course and assessed work.
 If it is not possible to keep a backup (for example of original artwork), a detailed photographic record should be kept instead. - 12.2.
 The University (and its officers, employees or agents) cannot accept responsibility, and expressly excludes liability, for the loss or damage of any copies of your academic work (coursework or assessment) before it has been submitted.
 Coursework that is not submitted or is incorrectly submitted or is submitted late may be subject to a mark penalty; you should retain copies of submitted work as in certain circumstances you may be required to provide additional copies.
 The effect of non-submission or late submission is set out in more detail in the guidance on the Submission of coursework for assessment. - 12.3.
-Submitted coursework is retained as detailed in this same guidance https://www.uea.ac.uk/about/university-information/governance/policies-andregulations/general-regulations/submission-of-work-for-assessment-taughtprogrammes
+Submitted coursework is retained as detailed in this same guidance.